nadelicious/sample_node_app/README.md

-#[Node-Sample Application with User Authentication and simple CMS]
+#[Node-Sample Application with User Authentication and a simple advertisement system]

 ####A basic login & simple advertisement system built in Node.js with the following features :